Market research was always thought of as anonymous, confidential, and proprietary.

 Naturally, when one thinks of content, it often relates to blogs or blogging.

-A PR poll can generate a whole series of blog posts.
+A public relations survey can generate a whole series of blog posts.

 Think beyond just a single summary blog post that highlights all the insights and findings from the market research.
 Each data point from the survey has its own story to tell which should be separated into different blog posts.